- 3 floors - Ground to 2nd

 B&B - a caterer will provide breakfast and housekeepers will make beds and clean daily

 Prices quoted on the website and in the Holiday Accommodation Brochure are for self catering.
-If you wish to include breakfast and/or evening meals during your stay, please contact Brodie Castle directly on 0844 493 2156.
+If you wish to include breakfast and/or evening meals during your stay, please contact Brodie Castle directly on 0844 493 2156 to receive a list of our recommended caterers.

 About Brodie Castle